PierreMishra/weather-data-project/README.md

 This project contains 4 main parts:
 1. `data_model.py` - Designing a data model to represent the weather data records using SQLAlchemy ORM and SQLite3 database.
-2. `data_ingestion.py` - Processing and ingesting the weather data stored in the wx_data folder into the database.
+2. `data_ingestion.py` - Processing and ingesting the weather data stored in the `wx_data` folder into the database.
 3. `data_analysis.py` - Performing calculations on ingested weather station data
 4. `api.py` - Creating a Flask API and developing Swagger/OpenAPI documentation

+Some other important parts of the project:
-I also defined some supporting functions and unit tests that are provided in the following modules:
+* I also defined some supporting functions and unit tests that are provided in the following modules:
 `functions.py` `unit_tests.py`

-All the python modules are located inside the `src` folder.
+* All the python modules are located inside the `src` folder.

-The SQLite3 database is stored in `database` folder.
-Due to the GitHub size limits, the `weather.db` file only contains empty data model.
+* The SQLite3 database is stored in `database` folder.
+Due to the GitHub size limits, the `weather.db` file only contains an empty data model.

-Data ingestion logs are stored in `db.log` file in the root folder.
+* Data ingestion logs are stored in `db.log` file in the root folder.
+* Swagger/OpenAPI documentation is configured in `api_swagger.json`

 ## Getting Started